-Can you imagine being separated from your family, only to be forced to live the rest of your life in a concrete bathtub for people’s “entertainment”?
-This is what life is like for the orcas imprisoned at SeaWorld.
+Can you imagine being taken away from your family, only to be forced to live in a concrete tank and to perform for people’s entertainment?
+This is what life is like for the orcas held at SeaWorld.

-More and more kids—like the ones in this video—are speaking up for orcas, pledging never to go to a SeaWorld park, and asking their families and friends to stay away, too.
+More and more kids—like the ones in this video—are speaking up for orcas.
+They’re promising not to go to SeaWorld and asking their families and friends to stay away, too.

-SeaWorld confines orcas who swim up to 100 miles a day in the wild to tanks that, to them, are the size of a bathtub.
+SeaWorld keeps orcas (who swim up to 140 miles a day in the ocean) in tanks that, to them, are the size of a bathtub.

-At SeaWorld, whales die young.
-Thirty-seven orcas have died before they turned 30, but orcas in the wild live to be between 30 and 50 years old on average.
-No captive orca has come close to the maximum ages of 60 to 70 for males and over 100 for females.
-Orcas in the wild are also close with their families and communicate using their own languages, and many stay with their mothers their whole life.
+More than 40 orcas have died at SeaWorld, at an average age of 14, while female orcas in nature can live to be over 100.
+Orcas in the ocean are also close with their families and communicate using their own languages, and many stay with their mothers their whole life.

-Follow these kids’ example and speak up for imprisoned orcas, too!
-Pledge never to go to any SeaWorld park and ask your friends, family, and school to do the same.
-Remember: Every SeaWorld ticket purchased is directly contributing to the whales’ loneliness.
+Follow these kids’ example and speak up for orcas, too!
+Stay away from SeaWorld, and ask your friends, family, and classmates to do the same.
+Remember: Every SeaWorld ticket purchased helps the park keep the lonely orcas in tanks.